-- Master's degree (or Master's level diploma) in TCM or Oriental Medicine with less than 2800 hours from an ACAOM-accredited or ACAOM-candidate program - Master's degree (or Master's level diploma) in Acupuncture from an ACAOMaccredited or ACAOM-candidate program - Apprenticeship route licensed practitioners with at least five years of documented fulltime clinical experience

-• Applicants who do not otherwise meet the criteria for standard admission with proper demonstration of experience equivalency
+- Master's degree (or Master's level diploma) in TCM or Oriental Medicine with less than 2800 hours from an ACAOM-accredited or ACAOM-candidate program - Master's degree (or Master's level diploma) in Acupuncture from an ACAOMaccredited or ACAOM-candidate program - Apprenticeship route licensed practitioners with at least five years of documented full-time clinical experience - Applicants who do not otherwise meet the criteria for standard admission with proper demonstration of experience equivalency.

-Applications indicating a deficiency in education hours will be evaluated based on three factors: formal education hours, clinical experience, and the level of knowledge and skills in Western medicine.
-Applicants who fall under the Special Admissions category are required to take the 45-hour Introductory Western Medicine Module or the challenge exam to complete educational requirements for the DAOM program.
+Applications indicating a deficiency in education hours will be evaluated based on formal education hours and clinical experience.
+Applicants who fall under the Special Admissions category may be required to take a challenge exam to complete educational requirements for the DAOM program.
 Applicants with a Master's degree (or Master's level diploma) in Acupuncture are required to satisfactorily complete the ACAOM's Master's core curriculum requirements for herbal training through an ACAOM accredited Oriental medicine program.